pulumi/pulumi-hugo/themes/default/content/resources/securing-deployments-policy-as-code/index.md

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: "Production-Ready Networking on AWS with Python"
+    title: "AWS Immersion Day: Securing Deployments with Policy as Code"
     # URL for embedding a URL for ungated webinars.
     youtube_url: ""
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
-    sortable_date: 2022-12-13T04:00:00-08:00
+    sortable_date: 2022-11-15T09:00:00-08:00
     # Duration of the webinar.
     duration: "90 minutes"
     # Datetime of the webinar.
     datetime: ""
     # Description of the webinar.
     description: |
-        In this workshop you'll learn to apply Infrastructure as Code concepts to build a hub and spoke network topology with an inspection VPC.
-This pattern is incredibly useful for standing up separate environments for development, testing and production, providing workload isolation for multiple customers and standing up shared services.

-        This 200-level course will be taught in the Python language but the concepts apply to any modern programming language.
-The content builds upon Pulumi concepts from [learn.pulumi.com](/learn) and our Getting Started workshop series.
+        Poorly configured cloud infrastructure can be an unwelcome source of security, reliability, and cost issues.
+In this session, the Pulumi team will show you how to enforce best practices by creating policies that scale from a single infrastructure stack to your entire organization.
+From properly secured S3 buckets to mandatory resource labels, Pulumi’s CrossGuard capability helps you to prevent defective configurations from reaching production.

     # The webinar presenters
     presenters:
-        - name: Andy Taylor
-          role: Networking Specialist Solutions Architect, AWS
-        - name: Jose Juhala
+        - name: Marina Novikova
-          role: Solutions Architect, AWS
+          role: Senior Partner Solutions Architect, AWS
         - name: Josh Kodroff
           role: Senior Solutions Architect, Pulumi

     # A bullet point list containing what the user will learn during the webinar.
     learn:
-        - AWS networking concepts using Python
+        - How to write policies using the Python programming language
+        - Best practices for implementing and enforcing policies
-        - How to implement a hub and spoke topology on AWS
+        - How to use policy packs from AWS to implement best practices for your infrastructure
-        - Configuring an inspection VPC

 # The right hand side form section.
 form:
     # HubSpot form id.
-    hubspot_form_id: "f8d6ec38-079b-4544-8ced-42bf76de1ca3"
+    hubspot_form_id: "ee71f071-222f-4d68-a474-81ba9e801cdf"
 ---